Teaching SEL skills in simple social narratives

-For students who have challenges with social communication or difficulty knowing how to behave in social situations, social narratives can teach a lasting lesson and improve their peer interactions.
-Using accessible, relevant language and visuals students easily relate to—including images of students themselves—these narratives help the reader learn and generalize social skills.
+For students who have challenges with social‑emotional learning and communication, social narratives can teach a lasting lesson and improve peer interactions.
+Using accessible, relevant language and visuals students easily relate to—including images of themselves—these narratives help the reader learn and generalize social skills.

 Implement with fidelity and best practices

-- When you’ve determined the most relevant times and frequency to have your student read the social narrative, Positivity will help you pre-schedule and deliver it to the student’s device, a classroom device or as a printout.
+- When you’ve determined the most relevant times and frequency to have your student read the social narrative, Positivity will help you pre-schedule and deliver it to the student’s device, to a classroom device, or as a printout.

 - Monitor the student’s behavior for progress and use the robust data collection within the system to help you assess whether the strategy is producing the desired change or whether modifications to the story or timing might be required.